 The attorneys at Connolly & Connolly are experienced in drafting residential lease agreements and simple and complex commercial lease agreements.

 Real Estate Disputes

-A foreclosure proceeding is the formal process by which a Bank, Mortgage Company or other Lender forecloses the Mortgage lien that it holds on a piece of real estate, and exercises its power to sell the property.
-The terms of the Note and Mortgage normally govern the rights of the parties.
+A foreclosure proceeding is the formal process by which a bank, mortgage company or another lender forecloses the mortgage lien that it holds on a piece of real estate and exercises its power to sell the property.
+The terms of the note and mortgage normally govern the rights of the parties.
 However, Massachusetts has enacted stringent foreclosure notice requirements for all residential mortgages that must be strictly followed in order for the foreclosure proceeding to be valid.
-Our attorneys are very knowledgeable with all aspects of residential and commercial mortgage foreclosures and have handled numerous residential and commercial foreclosures and secured party sales.
+Our attorneys are very knowledgeable with all aspects of residential and commercial mortgage foreclosures, have handled numerous residential and commercial foreclosures, and have secured party sales.

 Contact The Real Estate Attorneys At Connolly & Connolly

 If you need assistance dealing with legal issues surrounding condominium associations, lease agreements, foreclosures or real estate disputes, contact our Newburyport office.
 Call us at 978-961-0047 or fill out our online contact form to set up an initial consultation.